KassenkazyAlima/Assignment1_ADS/README.md

 It calls the factorial() method to calculate the factorial of the input number.
 This method calculates the factorial of a given number recursively.
 Base Case: If the input number is less than or equal to 1, the factorial is 1.
-Recursive Step: If the input number is greater than 1, the method calls itself recursively with the argument (n - 1) and multiplies the result with the current value of n.
+Recursive Step: If the input number is greater than 1, the method calls itself recursively with the argument (n-1) and multiplies the result with the current value of n.

 task5()
 Responsible for calculating the Fibonacci number at a given position.
 It uses the Fibonacci () method to calculate the Fibonacci number at the given position.
 If the input position is 0 or 1, the Fibonacci number is equal to the position itself (0 or 1).
-If the input position is greater than 1, the method calls itself recursively with the arguments `(n - 1)` and `(n - 2)` and returns the sum of the two Fibonacci numbers.
+If the input position is greater than 1, the method calls itself recursively with the arguments (n-1) and (n-2) and returns the sum of the two Fibonacci numbers.

 task6()